The MultiTech MultiConnect® Conduit™ is a configurable, scalable cellular communications gateway for industrial IoT applications.

 For the first-time hardware and software setup, you can refer to the appropriate configuration guide on the Multitech documentation page.

 We have included a few short steps to help you get started.
+If your gateway is already configured on your local network, skip ahead to Connecting The Gateway to The Things Stack.

 Connecting to the Gateway as a DHCP Server